richardhensel/NewsFeedSentiment/readme.md

     a. determine if a headline references a country or corporation.
     b. gauge te sentiment of the headline relating to that entity.
     c. store this sentiment against the entity along with a date and time of article.

+    Todo: Use existing nltk named entity recognition to pull entity names.
+Clean the names from headline and clean the names listed in asx.
+Compare using edit distance methods.

 2. Headline scraper.
     The web scraper has one objective.